-Spy Wine Cooler, the number one wine cooler in south-East Asia.
+Spy Wine Cooler, the number one wine cooler in south-East Asia?

-In 1986 the company was founded with the alleged intention of introducing “wine culture” to Thailand, and they did this by inventing Spy Classic, a sweet drink with almost no link to actual wine…..
+In 1986 the company was founded with the alleged intention of introducing “wine culture” to Thailand, and they did this by inventing Spy Classic, a sweet drink, but not exactly wine.
+Spy is not the sane as wine.

 Thirty-four years, and a whole heap of new products later, including sugar free varieties (not tried nor do I intend to try) the product is a mainstay for those such as myself who have a sweet palate not suited to beer.

 So how does a Spy Wine Cooler taste?